SonPhatTranDeveloper/llm-quantization/README.md

 ## Overview

-This project provides a simple interface for loading quantized LLM models and generating text.
+This project provides a simple interface for loading quantized LLM models, fine-tuning them with LoRA/QLoRA, and generating text.
 It supports 4-bit and 8-bit quantization using BitsAndBytes, which significantly reduces memory requirements while maintaining reasonable model performance.
+The training pipeline uses parameter-efficient LoRA/QLoRA fine-tuning for efficient model adaptation.

 ## Prerequisites